Kaffeedor/Kaffeedor/README.md

 - 📍  Location: Tyrol, Austria, Earth

-- 👵 Age: 16
+- 👵 Born in: August 2004

 - 😄 Pronouns: He/Him

-- 👦 Biological Gender: Cisgender Male
+- 👦 Gender: Male (Cis)

-- ❤ Sexuality: Straight (But I don't have anything against me getting into a Realtionship with a not-Female but I don't want smth sexual from people with penis Soo...)
+- ❤ Sexuality: Bicurios

-- 💖 In love with: ❤Laura❤
+- 💖 In love with: no one

 ## About my work/nerdy site: